sourcegraph/handbook/content/engineering/roles.md

 - Ensure that we have excellent people on our engineering team who are inspired and motivated.
 - Ensure that we have the right plans/priorities, and we are delivering on those plans quickly/reliably.
 - Ensure that we are making the right technical investments for the long term success of our product and team.
-- Ensure that we have excellent culture, organization, and processess.
+- Ensure that we have excellent culture, organization, and processes.

 ## Switching roles